 If you have any questions or concerns about the social security disability review process, speak to your lawyer, or someone at the SSA.

-If you have any questions or concerns about the social security disability review process, please contact us at 888-468-3741, send a message; or click the button below to chat online with a representative any time.
+If you have any questions or concerns about the social security disability review process, please contact us at 888-468-3741, send a message; or chat online with a representative any time.